github/docs/content/admin/user-management/managing-users-in-your-enterprise/managing-dormant-users.md

 Only sign-on events through an SSO domain associated with your enterprise are considered user activity associated with the enterprise.

-Please note, these results will include both enterprise members and outside collaborators showing activity within your enterprise.
+The report includes both enterprise members and outside collaborators.
 {% endif %}

 {% ifversion ghes or ghae %}